Accuracy International: Management

 As of 2014, the company is managed by two directors and owners, Tom Irwin and Dave Walls.

 Production

-Accuracy International primary platforms are the AT-X, AXSR and AX-ELR, all multi-caliber rifles.
+Accuracy International's primary rifle platforms include the AT-X, AXSR, and AX-ELR, all of which are multi-caliber systems.

-The US Customs and Border Protection announced in September 2023 the award of a $5 million IDIQ contract for their new Modular Precision Weapon Platform (MPWP).

-The Australian Defence Force selected the multi-caliber, long-range AXSR as its new sniper rifle system for their LAND 159 Lethality Program.
+In September 2023, the U.S. Customs and Border Protection announced the award of a $5 million indefinite delivery/indefinite quantity (IDIQ) contract for its new Modular Precision Weapon Platform (MPWP).
+The Australian Defence Force selected the multi-caliber, long-range AXSR as its new sniper rifle system under the LAND 159 Lethality Program.

 Distribution

 Accuracy International's distribution in the United States is managed by the American division of AI, Accuracy International of North America, Inc. There are only two official retail distributors of Accuracy International in the United States: Eurooptic and Mile High Shooting.
 Mile High is the exclusive law enforcement distributor for the USA.

 Similarly in the United Kingdom, there are only two official retail distributors of Accuracy International products: Sporting Services Ltd and Sportsman Gun Centre.